 Brett is a conservation biologist, landscape and wildlife ecologist, ecological modeler, and fierce advocate for strong inference.
-He brings over 20 years of conservation and entrepreneurial experience to CSP.
-He also brings a wealth of leadership and corporate experience from a previous career in industrial design and product development.
-A long-time member of the Society for Conservation Biology (SCB), Brett is a recent David H. Smith Conservation Research Fellow and member of the board of directors for the North American section of SCB.
+He brings over 20 years of conservation and entrepreneurial experience to CSP, along with a wealth of leadership and corporate experience from a previous career in industrial design and product development.
+A long-time member of the Society for Conservation Biology, Brett is a David H. Smith Conservation Research Fellow and board member for the North American section of SCB.
 He currently sits on the editorial board for the journal Conservation Biology.
-Brett is an associate research professor with the Landscape Conservation Initiative and the School of Earth Sciences and Environmental Sustainability at Northern Arizona University; he also co-directs the Lab of Landscape Ecology and Conservation Biology at NAU.
+Brett is an associate research professor with the Landscape Conservation Initiative and the School of Earth Sciences and Environmental Sustainability at Northern Arizona University, where he co-directs the Lab of Landscape Ecology and Conservation Biology.
 In addition, Brett is an adjunct faculty member in the Department of Geography at the University of Nevada, Reno.

 Dr. Steve Knecht is a board certified orthopaedic surgeon specializing in the evaluation and treatment of foot and ankle problems and musculoskeletal trauma.
 He joined Northern Arizona Orthopaedics in 2004 after completing several fellowships.
 In their free time, he and his wife, Kristi, enjoy mountain biking, surfing, skiing, hiking and exploring the backcountry of Northern Arizona and Colorado.
 They are also both actively involved in annual orthopaedic mission trips to Central America, treating lower extremity deformities and hip and knee arthritis in areas of need.